JamFox/docs.jamfox.dev/docs/content/devops/vaultad.md

 EOH
 ```

-It is beenficial for SSH key signing roles use templating to avoid manual policy creations.
+It is beneficial for SSH key signing roles use templating to avoid manual policy creations.
 At the time of writing `hpc-default.hcl` used `ssh-client-signer/sign/{{identity.entity.aliases.<USERPASS-ACCESSOR-ID-HERE>.name}}` for templating.
 Which means SSH key signing roles must match `userpass` auth method names (which also have to be created manually).

 #### Client side setup